JamesHutchison/megamock/GUIDANCE.md

 It's better to have a simple interface that mirrors the business domain as much possible, and only introduce complexities where it is necessary.

-Mocking also saves you time by allowing more leeway when writing code.
+Mocking and using the patch functionality also saves you time by allowing more leeway when writing code.
 You can quickly write code as you find it intuitive, like writing a rough draft of a document, and cheaply write unit tests against it.
 You can then refactor the code later if needed.

 ## Why MegaMock?

 Even seasoned Python developers are frequently bit by the built-in mock framework.
 One very nasty gotcha is found in the `patch` function.
 It's very easy to accidentally patch in the wrong location.
 This stems from the nature that code is often written.
 A common programming technique to import an object is to type out the name of the class or function that you want, then press a keyboard shortcut to pull up the quick action menu and have it generate the import.
-The import is usually, but not always, a local import.
+The import is usually, but not always, a `from` import.
 This can create a divergence when patching an object.
 In some modules, you may need to apply the patch on the module where the object was defined.
 In other modules, you would need to apply the patch where it is being used.